csc-training/sscc-cp2k/README.md

-# CSC Spring School on Computational Chemistry – Intermediate-level hands-on
+# CSC Spring School on Computational Chemistry – Intermediate-level quantum chemistry hands-on

 This exercise explores the proton transfer step associated with the interconversion of the two enol forms of 2-formylcyclohexanone using DFT simulations.
 The